 My family has made it a point to live as sustainably as possible, we live by the understanding that life and resources are valuable.
 If we can not protect our resources such as our water, aquatic population, land and wildlife then there is no feasible way to sustain our human population.
 I use this thinking strategy daily to provide the best contribution to the wastewater community possible.
 I am the Co-chair for the Communications committee for the Maine Water Environment Association, an organization that contributes greatly to our state in regards to wastewater treatment and Maine’s clean water standards.
 I look forward to this upcoming year for MEWEA and being part of an organization that is making such a beneficial impact on our state.

 My name is Bryanna Denis, and I am an engineer at Wright-Pierce, working in the company’s Wastewater Group.
 I am a UMaine alumnus, receiving my degree in civil & environmental engineering in 2009.
+I am also a Site Evaluator, designing septic system in my free time.

-Wastewater truly is a hidden field, and choosing is as a career never crossed my mind until my first Introduction to Environmental Engineering class, when I realized I was fascinated by the subject – I had found my calling.
+Wastewater truly is a hidden field and choosing is as a career never crossed my mind until my first Introduction to Environmental Engineering class, when I realized I was fascinated by the subject – I had found my calling.
 I truly believe, that everyone in the wastewater industry, and especially those who operate and maintain wastewater treatment plants and collection systems, should feel proud about the great service that they provide to the State – helping to maintain a pristine environment for all Maine residents and visitors “from away”, to enjoy.

 As co-chair of the MEWEA Communications Committee I look forward to helping MEWEA members and the general public stay informed about all things related to wastewater, stormwater and water quality in this beautiful state we call home.